 Just like boarding an airplane, it’s important to note your assigned seat and then wait your turn to sit down.
 After everyone is seated, the test coordinator will read all instructions verbatim from a manual.
 The test coordinator will also tell you when to start and when to stop working on each section of the test.

 No Cell Phone or Other Electronic Devices

-Not surprisingly, you will be prohibited from using your cell phone and other electronic devices (not just during take-off, but for the duration of the test).
-Failure to follow this rule could mean your immediate dismissal and cancellation of your scores.
+Not surprisingly, you will be prohibited from using your cell phone and other electronic devices for the duration of the test.
+Failure to obey this rule could mean your immediate dismissal and cancellation of your scores.
 Your device may also be confiscated.